Patricia Hodgson: Personal life

-Hodgson was born on 19 January 1947.
-She was educated at Brentwood High School for Girls, a grammar school in Brentwood, Essex.
-She studied at Newnham College, Cambridge, graduating with a Bachelor of Arts (BA) degree: as per tradition, her BA was later promoted to a Master of Arts (MA Cantab) degree.
-She also studied at the Royal Academy of Music, completing the Licentiate of the Royal Academy of Music (LRAM) in drama in 1968.
+Born in 1947, she was educated at Brentwood High School for Girls, a grammar school in Brentwood, Essex, before going up to Newnham College, Cambridge, where she graduated with a Bachelor of Arts (BA) degree, proceeding Master of Arts (MA Cantab).
+She also studied at the Royal Academy of Music, completing a Licentiate of the Royal Academy of Music (LRAM) in drama in 1968.

 In 1979, Hodgson married George Donaldson.
 They have one son.

 Career

-She joined the BBC as a producer and founder-member of the distance learning team for the Open University.
+Hodgson joined the BBC as a producer and founder-member of the distance learning team for the Open University.
 Between 1970 and 2000 she worked in a variety of positions, moving from production onto the executive Board (see below).
 She served as a part-time Member of the Mergers and Monopolies Commission between 1993–99 and returned as a non-executive Member of the Competition Commission (the successor body) between 2004 and 2011.
 From September 2000 to the end of 2003, Hodgson was Chief Executive of the Independent Television Commission and led the organisation into the integrated telecoms regulator, Ofcom, where she was chairman from 2014 to 2017.

 Hodgson's non-executive roles include Director of GCapMedia plc (2004–06), member of the BBC Trust (2006–2011), Chair of the Higher Education Regulation Review Group (2004–06), Member of the Higher Education Funding Council for England (2005–2011), Member of The Wellcome Trust (2004–08), Member of the Committee on Standards in Public Life (2004–08) and of the Statistics Commission (2000–06).
 Upon leaving Newnham in 2012, she became Chair of Ofcom and Chair of the School Teachers’ Review Body.

-From 1 April 2021, she starts a three-year appointment to the UKRI Science and Technical Facilities Council and will join the STFC Innovation Board.
+From 1 April 2021, Dame Patricia will serve a three-year appointment to the UKRI Science and Technical Facilities Council joining the STFC Innovation Board.

+She has been a non-executive departmental director of the Department for Culture, Media and Sport (DCMS) since July 2023, a non-executive director of the Competition and Markets Authority, for which she holds a board position, since February 2024, and is a member of the Science and Technical Facilities Research Council (UKRI).